Senior Maintenance Supervisor

 CERTIFICATES AND LICENSES REQUIRED:

-Possession of a valid Class "B" or greater Commercial Driver's License (CDL) and Department of Transportation (DOT) medical card.
+Possession of a valid Class "B" or greater Commercial Driver's License (CDL) with tanker endorsement and Department of Transportation (DOT) medical card.

 NECESSARY SPECIAL REQUIREMENTS:

 Is required to satisfactorily complete a criminal background check and a medical examination, CDL background check to the satisfaction of the employer.
 Pre-employment, random, and post-accident drug and alcohol testing is mandatory.

 Note: (1) Be on 24 hour call for emergency response as flooding and snow removal.
 As required, call out personnel for emergency response outside of regular work hours to ensure adequate resources for emergency.
 (2) Is required to report to alternative work locations based on the type of project.

 With or without reasonable accommodation.
 Pushing, pulling, lifting, bending, stooping, walking, climbing in and out of catch basins and manholes (Including, removal and replacement of manhole covers which weigh up to 50 pounds.)
 Physically and mentally able to use all applicable personal protective equipment in an outdoor environment; including hard hat, eye protection, hearing protection, safety footwear, long pants, sleeved shirt, and personal fall arrest harness.
 Must be physically and mentally capable of performing confined space entry operations with entry via 21" manholes with vertical descent using integral or portable ladders.
 Entry includes use of all applicable protective equipment and documentation.
 Protective equipment specific to confined space work includes hard hat, eye protection, safety toe boots, personal fall arrest harness, emergency retrieval systems, and atmospheric monitoring equipment.